eclipse-hono/hono/site/documentation/content/user-guide/device-registry.md

 [device related resources]({{< relref "/api/management#devices" >}}).

 {{% notice info %}}
-The JDBC based device registry does not support the [search devices]({{< relref "/api/management#devices/searchDevicesForTenant" >}}) operation defined by the Device Registry Management API.
+The JDBC based registry implementation does not support the following features:

+* Registration information can not be retrieved using the [search devices]({{< relref "/api/management#devices/searchDevicesForTenant" >}}) operation defined by the Device Registry Management API.
 Invoking this operation will yield a `501 Not Implemented` response.
 {{% /notice %}}

 ### Managing Credentials